 Forward-looking information contained herein is stated as of the date of this AIF based on the opinions, estimates and assumptions of management.
 There are a number of important risks, uncertainties and other factors that could cause actual actions, events or results to different materially from those described as forward-looking information.
 In particular, important factors that could cause actual results to differ from this forward-looking information include those described under the heading "Risk Factors" in this AIF.
 China Gold International disclaims any obligation to update any forward-looking information, whether as a result of new information, estimates, opinions or assumptions, future events or results or otherwise except to the extent required by law.
-There can be no assurance that forward-looking information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
+There can be no assurance that forward-looking information those anticipated in such statements.
 The forward-looking information in this AIF is expressly qualified by this cautionary statement.
 The reader is cautioned not to place undue reliance on forward-looking information.